 The figure would look like this.

 Three times as big, and moved over five units to the right.
 Mission accomplished.
 Our dear 3D solids finally have a home where they can move and grow in peace rather than in pieces.

-Draw a cylinder in the 3D coordinate plane with a radius of 3 units, a height of 7 units, and a center at (3, 3, 0).
+Draw a cylinder in the 3D coordinate plane with a radius of 3 units, a height of 7 units, and the center of one of its circular bases at (3, 3, 0).

-You're flying a Pikachu kite from point (0, 0, 0).
-The kite is at point (9, 8, 12) when it runs out of string.
+You're flying a Pikachu kite while standing at the point (0, 0, 0).
+The kite is at the point (9, 8, 12) when it runs out of string.
 If one unit is equal to 22.6 inches, how long is the string?

 Draw a rectangular prism with the following points as the base: L (6, 0, 0), M (6, 0, 5), N (0, 0, 5), and O (0, 0, 0).
 The height of the prism is 8 units.
 Then find its volume.

 The coordinates of a cube are S (0, 0, 0), T (0, 0, 4), U (4, 0, 4), V (4, 0, 0), W (0, 4, 0), X (0, 4, 4), Y (4, 4, 4), and Z (4, 4, 0).
 If the cube was reduced by a scale factor of 4 and translated 4 units up the y-axis, what would be the coordinates of the new cube?

 A right square pyramid has a base at points A (6, 0, 6) B (6, 0, -2), C (-2, 0, 6), and D (-2, 0, -2).
 If the slant height of the pyramid is 8.06 units, what are the coordinates of the vertex?